Wmissary/Learn-Design-Patterns/README.md

 # 🎓 Learn Design Patterns with Node.js 🎓

 Welcome to Learn Design Patterns!
-This is repository that I created to help myself learn how to use design patterns effectively in my projects, and to share my knowledge with others who are interested in learning.
+This is a repository that I created to help myself learn how to use design patterns effectively in my projects, and to share my knowledge with others who are interested in learning.
+In this repository, we will create a small Node.js game as we learn about different design patterns.

+**⚠️ Warning ⚠️:** This repository is a work in progress and will be updated a lot as I learn more about design patterns.
+If you have any suggestions or feedback, feel free to open an issue or a pull request.

 ## 🤨 What are Design Patterns?